FruitbatM/explore-national-parks-of-japan/testing.md

 # User Stories Testing
 ## Visitor Stories

-**As a site visitior, I would like to gain an understanding of the website's purpose from the landing page.**
+**As a site visitor, I would like to gain an understanding of the website's purpose from the landing page.**

-- A hero image, placed towards the top of a webpage gives immediately a first glimpse on the website's content and purspose.
+- A hero image, placed towards the top of a webpage gives immediately a first glimpse on the website's content and purpose.
-- Strategically placed headline also indicates to the user what is the websites purpose.
+- Strategically placed headline also indicates to the user what is the website's purpose.

 <h2 align="center"><img src="readme-files/img-readme/US-1.jpg" alt="Explore National Parks of Japan hero image" target="_blank" width="75%" height="75%"></h2>

 **As a site visitor, I would like to easily navigate through the site and find what I'm looking for with an ease.**

 - A navigation menu is placed in the top left corner of the website.
-Originally I planned to just have a hamburger icon (without menu wording) but in this way it will be more obvious to the users that this is a navigation menu.
+Originally, I planned to just have a hamburger icon (without menu wording) but in this way it will be more obvious to the users that this is a navigation menu.

 <h2 align="center"><img src="readme-files/img-readme/us-2-menu.jpg" alt="Website's navigation menu" target="_blank" width="75%" height="75%"></h2>

 - When the user clicks on the hamburger icon, a full screen overlay navigation appears which allows the user to easily access any section on the website.

 <h2 align="center"><img src="readme-files/img-readme/us-2-overlay_n.jpg" alt="Back to top arrow" target="_blank" width="75%" height="75%"></h2>

-- Back to top arrow button appears on the lower right of page when the user start to scroll down the page.
-Once clicked, it jumps to the top of the webpage which reduces the time to manually scorll up the website.
+- Back to top arrow button appears on the lower right of page when the user starts to scroll down the page.
+Once clicked, it jumps to the top of the webpage which reduces the time to manually scroll up the website.

 <h2 align="center"><img src="readme-files/img-readme/us-2-back_to_top_arrow.jpg" alt="Back to top arrow" target="_blank" width="75%" height="75%"></h2>

 **As a site visitor, I would like to find the aesthetics of the website enjoyable.**

 - The home section with hero image is eye-catching and graphically attractive which should keep the visitor's attention.

 <h2 align="center"><img src="readme-files/img-readme/US-1.jpg" alt="Explore National Parks of Japan hero image" target="_blank" width="75%" height="75%"></h2>

 - Clean design was used throughout the website.
-The attention was paid to the colors, eye-catching images and textual content.
+The attention was paid to the colors, eye-catching images, and textual content.
 The website was designed to be elegant but simple and easy to use.
 The elements of the website are visually connected and balanced.

 <h2 align="center"><img src="readme-files/img-readme/us-3-map.jpg" alt="Website's map section" target="_blank" width="75%" height="75%"></h2>

-- A full screen overlay navigation is modern and distinctive and the visitors can easyily find what they are looking for.
+- A full screen overlay navigation is modern and distinctive, and the visitors can easily find what they are looking for.

-**As a site visitor,I want to use interactive elements on the website.**
+**As a site visitor, I want to use interactive elements on the website.**

 There are many interactive elements implemented throughout the website which increase a user engagement and improve the user experience.